 In the before treatment image, it is clear how tarnish can obscure the luxurious materiality of mercury gilded silver.
 The gilded surface is damaged from a combination of its age, archaeological context, and previous campaigns of cleaning.
 A chemical compound suspended in a gel system was used to dissolve the silver sulfide.
 This gel allowed for a controlled application of the compound at the surface of the gilding.

-A Middle Persian inscription was punched on the underside of the vessel within the ring foot, and gives the male name "Ohrmazd".
+A Middle Persian inscription was punched on the underside of the vessel within the ring foot, and gives the male name "Ohrmazd.".
 The elemental composition of the foot was analyzed with portable X-ray fluorescence spectroscopy; it was found to contain a significantly higher amount of copper than the bowl.
 The difference in alloy composition may suggest that the foot was added at a later date.

 Use your finger to manipulate the angle of the light on the Middle Persian inscription